create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFBool [out] **isActive**

-IsActive true/false events are sent when TimeSensor starts/stops running.
+*isActive* true/false events are sent when TimeSensor starts/stops running.

 ### SFTime [out] **cycleTime**

-CycleTime sends a time outputOnly at startTime, and also at the beginning of each new cycle (useful for synchronization with other time-based objects).
+*cycleTime* sends a time outputOnly at startTime, and also at the beginning of each new cycle (useful for synchronization with other time-based objects).

 ### SFTime [out] **elapsedTime**